impressible-wp/wordpress-ci/example/myplugin/README.md

-# Combined Test Example
+# Plugin Test Example

-This folder only run acceptance test against Wordpress CI environment that mapped "myplugin" and "mytheme" to it.
+This folder only run acceptance test against Wordpress CI environment that mapped "myplugin" to it.

 ## Key Concepts